 For the second item, $e$ is a trivial orientable loop in $G$ if and only if $e$ is a bridge in $G^*$.
-Corollary~\ref{c.gedu} and item \eqref{l.4coloop.1} imply that this occurs if and only if $e$ is a coloop in $D(G^*)=D(G)^*$.
+Corollary~\ref{c.gedu} and item~\ref{l.4coloop.1} imply that this occurs if and only if $e$ is a coloop in $D(G^*)=D(G)^*$.
 This holds if and only if $e$ is a loop in $D(G)$. \end{proof}

-As there is an unfortunate clash in notation in that loops in delta-matroids and ribbon graphs do not correspond in general, where ambiguity may arise, we prefix the word ``ribbon'' to the delta-matroid analogues. \begin{definition} Let $D=(E,\mathcal{F})$ be a delta-matroid.
-Take $e\in E$.
-Then \begin{enumerate} \item $e$ is a {\em ribbon loop} if $e$ is a loop in $D_{\min}$; \item a ribbon loop $e$ is \emph{non-orientable} if $e$ is a ribbon loop in $D\ast e$ and is \emph{orientable} otherwise; \item an orientable ribbon loop $e$ is \emph{trivial} if $e$ is in no feasible set of $D$ and is \emph{non-trivial} otherwise; \item a non-orientable ribbon loop $e$ is \emph{trivial} if $F\btu e$ is in $\F$ for every feasible set $F\in\F$ and is \emph{non-trivial} otherwise. \end{enumerate} \end{definition}
+We have seen that loops in ribbon graphs can be classified into several types.
+It turns out that that this classification may be usefully extended to elements of delta-matroids in general. \begin{definition} Let $D=(E,\mathcal{F})$ be a delta-matroid. \begin{enumerate} \item An element $e$ of $E$ is a {\em ribbon loop} if $e$ is a loop in $D_{\min}$. \item A ribbon loop $e$ is \emph{non-orientable} if $e$ is a ribbon loop in $D\ast e$ and is \emph{orientable} otherwise. \item An orientable ribbon loop $e$ is \emph{trivial} if $e$ is in no feasible set of $D$ and is \emph{non-trivial} otherwise. \item A non-orientable ribbon loop $e$ is \emph{trivial} if $F\btu e$ is in $\F$ for every feasible set $F\in\F$ and is \emph{non-trivial} otherwise. \end{enumerate} \end{definition}